MrAaronOlsen/VoltSuite/Readme.md

 # Volt Suite
-##### A simple 2d physics engine built to explain the systems, patterns, and algorithms of how it works.
+### A simple 2d physics engine built to see how such a thing works.
+***__This project is no longer being updated.
+As one might expect Ruby makes a terrible language to write a physics engine with.
+Lesson learned I guess.
+Regardless, a fun project with some valuable experience.
+RIP VoltSuite__***

 # Getting up and running
 ### Prerequisites